geoserver/geoserver/doc/en/user/source/styling/sld-extensions/pointsymbols.rst

 TTF marks
 ~~~~~~~~~~~~~

-It is possible to create a mark out of any decorative/symbol True Type Font, such as Wingdings, WebDings, and the many symbol fonts available on the internet,
+It is possible to create a mark using glyphs from any decorative or symbolic True Type Font, such as Wingdings, WebDings, or the many symbol fonts available on the internet.
 The syntax for specifying this is::

    ttf://<fontname>#<hexcode>